+During more than 10 years of regular operation, CERN's Antiproton Decelerator (AD) has supplied the successful physics program with low-energy antiproton beams at 5.3 MeV kinetic energy.
 For the medium and long-term future, several options exist for upgrades and consolidation of the facility as well as for extension of the physics program.

-A major improvement to the facility, the recently approved ELENA ring [1], is a small post-decelerator which will be installed in the existing AD building.
+One of these, the recently approved ELENA ring [1], is a small post-decelerator which will be installed in the existing AD building.
 ELENA will greatly increase ejected beam density and intensity thereby increasing the number of trapped antiprotons at the experiments by up to two orders of magnitude.
 To reliably produce antiprotons and deliver them to ELENA for the next 10-20 years, all AD sub-systems have to be renovated or renewed.
-In total, a budget of some 18 MCHF has been allocated for AD consolidation during the period 2013 to 2020.
+In total, a budget of some 20 MCHF has been allocated for AD consolidation during the period 2013 to 2019.

-Layout of AD, the future ELENA ring and the experimental areas can be seen in Fig.1.
+Layout of AD, ELENA and the experimental areas can be seen in Fig. 1.